Import and explore a map

 - In the Contents pane, right-click language_Union and choose Symbology.

 The Symbology pane appears.
 The top of the pane displays the name of the currently selected layer.
 Under Primary symbology, you can see that this layer is symbolized using the Unique Values method and the Language Family field.

-The tabs at the top of the pane give you access to advanced symbology properties, which won't be covered in this lesson.
+The tabs at the top of the pane give you access to advanced symbology properties, which won't be covered in this tutorial.